10 Wild Parties Around the World

 Burning Man, Nevada

 This infamous festival began in 1986 with the burning of a large-scale effigy to mark the summer solstice.
 It’s since grown into a week-long annual event that draws more than 48,000 people to the Black Rock Dessert.
 Held during the week before Labor Day, participants set up camp in the desert to celebrate art, self-expression and self-reliance.
 Each year has a theme which artists are encouraged to interpret through installations and performances.
 “Mutant vehicles,” redesigned cars and trucks, are staples of the event, as is the burning of a 40-foot “Man” structure.
+While you’re there, take a trip down this gorgeous desert drive!

 This festival marks the Thai New Year, which is celebrated in the second week of April.
 This is the hottest time of the year in Thailand, so it makes sense that the biggest Songkran tradition is to throw water on people.
 A soaking is considered a blessing and it’s a sacred practice.
 Traditionally, people would bestow blessings by pouring scented water on each other’s hands.
 But today, Thais of all ages engage in full-blown water fights, using buckets, hoses and water guns to celebrate the event.